 The minimum threshold for activating the action-role-adventure title from the creators of the Titanfall series (and also the Call of Duty series, in an early incarnation) will require a dual-core Intel Core i3-3220 processor or a hexagonal FX-6100 processor from AMD Bulldozer era, 8GB dynamic memory, GeForce GTX 650 graphics card or sample Radeon HD 7750 and volume storage 55GB available in the storage drive - absolutely reasonable requirements that any reasonable gaming computer that has been built in the last five years should meet.

-Recommended requirements for the best experience in Fallen Order are much tougher and include a Core i7-6700K square or Ryzen 7 1700 processor octagon along with a GeForce GTX 1070 card or card Radeon Vega 56 and 16GB's memory Dynamic - this is after a quick fix following an original announcement with no less than DRAM's 32GB requirement and generated negative echoes on the network.
+Recommended requirements for an optimal Fallen Order experience are much tougher and include a quad-core Core i7-6700K processor or an octagonal Ryzen 7 1700 processor along with a GeForce GTX 1070 card or card Radeon Vega 56 and 16 GB of memory Dynamic - this after a quick fix that came following an original announcement with a requirement of no less than 32 GB of DRAM and created negative echoes in the network.